-Disclosure: I received complimentary samples of Health Warrior’s Chia Bars as part of being a BibRave Pro.
+Disclosure: I received a complimentary styling fee for Mercury Mile and a discount on any items I kept as part of being a BibRave Pro.
 Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review find and write race reviews!
 All opinions are my own.[/caption]

 I’ve been toying with the idea of trying an in-home styling service (think Stitch Fix or Trunk Club) for some time now, and when I saw Mercury Mile on social media, a similar service specifically for runners, my interest was peaked (shout out to Runny Legs, because I distinctly remember her review).
 To my pleasant surprise, BibRave partnered with them just a couple of weeks later, so I knew it was something I had to try.

 The whole process, from start to finish, was easy.
 Since this was my first trial, I got to fill out a fun style profile to give my stylist a sense of what I was looking for.
 Then, I selected my shipping date and I was finished.

 Let me just tell you that I love ordering boxes when I don’t have to shop for their contents.
 Something about getting a surprise in the mail feels a little like Christmas or a treat-yourself-day.
 I checked tracking repeatedly as soon as I got the notification that my box was in the mail, which was super prompt.
 The day finally came when my first Mercury Mile box arrived!

 Mercury Mile sent me a total of five items (there’s a star by the one’s I kept):

 - Run Janji Uganda 4″ Middle Shorts

 My goal was to refresh my running wardrobe with some pieces that I’d feel great about wearing running around town as well as during my runs/other workouts.